Super-hot city breaks world temperature record

-(CNN) — The city of Quriyat in Oman now has a dubious distinction to its name: it has recorded the highest "low" temperature in known history.
+(CNN) — The city of Quriyat in Oman now has a dubious distinction to its name: It has recorded the highest "low" temperature in known history.

 The Middle Eastern town of about 50,000 residents clocked in at a low temperature of 42.6°C (108.7°F) on June 26, 2018.

 That was the lowest point of the temperature over a 24-hour period, as noted by weather expert Maximiliano Herrera.
 Not only did Quriyat hit that astonishing low temperature, it remained that hot for nearly 51 hours.
+Something to keep in mind when you make travel plans.
 Although official records for low temperatures aren't tracked the way high temperatures are, several outlets, including the Washington Post, are reporting the news.

 If that wasn't enough, Oman is beating the previous record for hottest low temperature, which was held by ...
 Oman.
 Specifically, it was at Khasab Airport, some 600 kilometers (373 miles) north of Quriyat, close to the border with the United Arab Emirates.